How To Fill Out The Connecticut Certificate of Organization

-At least one member or manager must be added.
+At least one LLC member or manager must be added.

-Step 9: Sign and Date the Certificate of Organization
+Step 11: Sign and File the Certificate of Organization

 Connecticut Revised Statute § 34-243d states that an LLC Operating Agreement is optional.
 Despite the Operating Agreement not being required, it is recommended to have one as it can help to prevent disputes among members and protect the LLC’s legal status.

 The requirements for business licenses and registrations in Connecticut vary depending on what the business does and where it’s located.